zallison/async_webscraper_openwebui/README.md

 ## Features:
 - Runs locally
 - Uses standard, well known libraries
-- Detects JSON and XML and returns it directly
+- Detects JSON and XML and returns it directly (now also checks Content-Type and charset headers)
+- Optional structured results and concurrency control for multi-URL scraping
 - No API keys or subscriptions.
 - No other services required
 - Plenty of aliases to help even dumb models find the tools